Hotel Safety Tips for Lone Travellers

 Once again, do another room scan to check for hidden intruders before closing the door to your hotel room.

-Would you know what to do if someone attacked you in your hotel room?
+Would you know what to do if someone physically threatened or attacked you while travelling?

 No?